Pterostilbene, resveratrol and hyperpigmentation

 • Pterostilbene is known for its skin lightening activity and this cell study has found it to inhibit melanogenesis after UVB exposure (the part of the sun’s UV radiation that causes tanning / pigmentation), 10x times more potent that resveratrol

-• This study, in combination with multiple others, shows that pterostilbene is better than resveratrol and ideal as an anti-ageing, skin lightening and anti-hyperpigmentation natural molecule, as long as it is used in high purity form (95% purity or higher) and in high concentration (not 0.001% dilution)
+• This study, in combination with multiple others, shows that pterostilbene is better than resveratrol and ideal as an anti-ageing, skin lightening and anti-hyperpigmentation natural molecule, as long as it is used in high purity form (95% purity or higher) and in high concentration (not the usual 0.01% dilution in the vast majority of skincare products)

 • Pterostilbene is naturally found in black grapes, berry fruits and several plants